Skip to main content

 Teams

-Gameplay begins with the Red player.
-Clockwise move order: Red, Blue, Yellow, Green.
+The game begins with the Red player, and moves proceed clockwise in the order: Red, Blue, Yellow, Green.

 Pawns promote on your 11th rank.

-Checkmate only happens when the checkmated player's turn is reached.
+• Checkmate occurs only when the checkmated player's turn is reached.

-A player that resigns or times out on their first move will lose some rating, and the game will be aborted.
+• A player who resigns or times out on their first move will lose rating points, and the game will be aborted.

-A disconnected player has 60 seconds to reconnect before being forfeit on time.
+• A disconnected player has 60 seconds to reconnect before being forfeited on time.

-Click anywhere on the board to clear the arrows.
-Shift+click to clear only your own arrows.
+• Click anywhere on the board to clear all arrows or Shift + click to clear only your own.

 Free-for-All (FFA)